slothsoft/eclipse-update-site/README.md

 #  Eclipse Update Site

 The update site for possibly millions of plug-ins.
-Current number: 1
+Current number: 2

 ## Getting Started

 **Update Site:** http://github.com/slothsoft/eclipse-update-site/raw/master/

+_(Note that this URL will not work inside the browser, but **will** work in Eclipse.)_

 1. Open your Eclipse IDE
 2. Open the "Install" dialog (*Help* -> *Install New Software*)